Jamie Zeppa

 Jamie Zeppa is the author of Beyond the Sky and the Earth: A Journey into Bhutan, which won the Banff Mountain Book Festival Award for Adventure Travel Writing, and a novel, Every Time We Say Goodbye.

 Childhood and education

-Zeppa's parents divorced when she was young and she was raised by her grandparents in Sault Ste.
+Zeppa's parents divorced when she was young and later she was raised by her grandparents in Sault Ste.
 Marie.

 Career

 At age 23, Zeppa took a job teaching English in Bhutan.
 She lived in Bhutan for nine years, converted from Catholicism to Buddhism, and married a former student, actor Tshewang Dendup, with whom she had a son.

 She now teaches literature at Seneca College in Toronto.